BBC One "Lens" idents: Components of look

 ManvsMachine said the idents are designed to capture "British life through multiple lenses".
 Each ident features a large community space, being utilised for a variety of different purposes.
 The idents present these spaces by slowly rotating around the image, with a circular, lens effect showing parts of the space being used for different events, during different times of day, and in different configurations.
 Each location has a set of three idents each; corresponding scenes from the other two idents are shown within the lens.
-The lens device pays homage to BBC One's historic use of a rotating globe as part of its identity.
+Like the "Circle" idents, the lens device pays homage to BBC One's historic use of a rotating globe as part of its identity.
 The music of the idents were produced by Resonate, a sound design agency in London.

 The idents were originally intended to launch in October 2021 alongside the introduction of the new BBC logo, but the launch was delayed to April 2022; a repackaged version of the existing "Oneness" idents were used in the meantime, while the remainder of the presentation package associated with the idents launched as scheduled.